Are you ready for an extended period of homeworking?

 “As long-term homeworking becomes a reality for a significant proportion of the population, it is important to recognise how this changes the nature of your operations, and consequently the risks faced by you and your colleagues.
 Health and safety, wellbeing and data protection are all areas where policies, risk assessments and training will most likely need to be reconsidered.”

-As a starting point, here are 4 aspects of working from home you should consider…
+Additionally, here are 4 more aspects of working from home you should consider…

 - Technology: Ensure that your company has the appropriate technology in place to facilitate employees working externally.
 You can use technology to stay connected, utilising tools such as Instant Messaging and Videoconferencing to make it easier to check in with co-workers and collaborate.